Mopzilla/SkinCalcPlus/.github/README.md

 View advanced info about each case's odds, such as how risky the case is or how big the jackpot pays out.
 ![advanced odds statistics aside the case](./case_page.gif)
 ## sticky giveaway timers
-Each giveaway case has it's timer appended underneath the sticky header, allowing you to see it on all pages - anywhere on the page.
+Each giveaway case has it's timer appended underneath the sticky header, allowing you to see it on all pages.
 You can also click the timers to be redirected to relevant giveaway case!
 ![giveaway case timers under sticky header, can be clicked](./sticky_header.gif)
 ## level milestone calculator